-Conditional formatting in Excel: how to change cells color based on value
+Conditional formatting in Excel: how to change cells colour based on value

 Change cells colours based on value and become a spreadsheet pro!
 Watch our videos and examples to learn how to use conditional formatting in MS Excel.